CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

   });
 ```

-WHY DOES SUBMITTING THE BUTTON WORK?
-CLICK BUTTON OR SUBMIT FORM

 We describe the situation when the form is filled in.
 We enter a restaurant name into a text field, then click a submit button.
 Note that like in the Cypress test we find elements by their placeholder and title text.
-Also note that we find the form and trigger a submit event on it, rather than finding the submit button and triggering a click event on it.
-CONFIRM THE BUTTON DOESN"T WORK, AND FIND OUT WHY.
+UPDATE TO CLICK BUTTON OR SUBMIT FORM

 In `RestaurantList` we didn't pass any additional data with our action, so we just had to confirm that the action function was called.
-But here, we need to ensure the restaurant name is passed as an argument to the action function, so we need to use the `.toHaveBeenCalledWith()` matcher (CHECK THIS TERM).
+But here, we need to ensure the restaurant name is passed as an argument to the action function, so we need to use the `.toHaveBeenCalledWith()` matcher.
 We pass one argument to it, confirming that the correct `restaurantName` is passed through.

 Save the file and we get a failing test, as we expect: